 The Catch-22 of Scope 3

-Look at the graph, from Microsoft's latest sustainability report.
+Look at the graph, from Microsoft's 2021 sustainability report (the latest report goes on this link, each year).
 The emissions produced in generating electricity for Microsoft's data centers, the part we regularly cover at DCD, is covered by the black strip on each bar.
 That's the Scope 2, or indirect, part of its footprint.
 The emissions caused directly by Microsoft, in its offices and promises (Scope 1), is the smaller, light green, strip

 But these are a drop in the ocean, compared with the company's overall footprint.
 Together, those strips are dwarfed by the dark green bar, which is the emissions from Microsoft's supply chain, both upstream and downstream.
 These Scope 3 emissions are some 50 times bigger than the Scope 1 and 2 emissions, which are under Microsoft's direct control.